scott-vincent/flightsim-charts/README.md

 # Introduction

 Overlay Microsoft Flight Simulator (FS2020) aircraft data onto real airport charts in real-time.
+Instantly teleport to any stand on the chart, or anywhere in the world using Little Navmap or Google Maps (via shared clipboard data).
+Save your current aircraft position (on the ground or in the air) and instantly restore it at any time.

 Ever been frustrated, especially when using VATSIM because you aren't sure which taxi way is which and you don't know where the correct stand is because FS2020 is using completely different stand numbers?